Regularity Conditions for Critical Point Convergence

 and similarly for $f$.
 Thus, if $f$ has no undulation points (i.e. $N_0^H(f)=0$), then Theorem \ref{thm:homological_index} trivially implies that $N_C(f_n)\rightarrow N_C(f)$.
 Furthermore, we also have that:

 Suppose we were to show that $N_M(f_n)\rightarrow N_M(f)$.
 Then, by symmetry it easily follows that $N_m(f_n)\rightarrow N_m(f)$.
 Moreover, the above implies that $N_S(f_n)\rightarrow N_S(f)$ also.
 Thus it suffices to show that $N_M(f_n)\rightarrow N_M(f)$.
 To do so, noting Lemma \ref{lemma:mfld_to_R}, without loss of generality we now assume that $f$ has a single isolated critical point, $p$.
-Next, we let $\epsilon$ be as in the proof of Theorem \ref{thm:homological_index}, so that $B:=B_{4\epsilon}(p)$ eventually contains a single critical point of $f_n$ which we denote as $p_n$.
+We shall begin by considering the case that $p$ has non-zero homological index.
+Now, let $\epsilon$ be as in the proof of Theorem \ref{thm:homological_index}, so that eventually, $B:=B_{4\epsilon}(p)$ contains a single critical point of $f_n$, which we denote as $p_n$, and there are no critical points of $f_n$ outside $B$.
 We must show that $p$ is a local maxima if and only if $p_n$ is a local maxima for all but finitely many $n$.